CanadianObits.com - A collection of obituaries from all over Canada

 She is predeceased by her husband of 56 years, Art Bourque, her brother Tom Andrews, sisters Sue (Jim) Troop, Edith (Jim) Hall, brothers Ron (Nadine) Andrews and Lawrence Andrews.

-A Memorial Service, officiated by Art Funk, was held for Olive on October 31, 2009 at the Bergeron Funeral Chapel, Dawson Creek, BC.
+A Memorial Service, officiated by Art Funk, was held for Olive on October 31, 2009 at the Bergeron Funeral Chapel, Dawson Creek, B.C.
 Inurnment of Olive and Art’s urn will be held at a later date in the Briar Ridge Cemetery.

 Richard Ian Foster